 As the model shows, businesses have four media channels through which to reach their target audience:

 Paid media is the domain of marketing, so doesn’t form part of a public relations strategy.
-But shared and owned media both play an important role in supporting a company’s public relations efforts.
+But shared and owned media both play an important role in supporting a do it yourself PR strategy.

 Content produced on owned media, as part of a content strategy, can be picked up by media outlets and become an earned media win.
 At the same time, owned media content also plays an important part in supporting the narrative you’re trying to build through earned media.